loqusion/hyprshade/README.md

 <!-- markdownlint-enable line-length -->

+TL;DR: Hyprshade should work properly without needing to manually copy files.
+If activating a shader with `hyprshade on` does not work out of the box, feel free to [open a bug report].

+[open a bug report]: https://github.com/loqusion/hyprshade/issues/new?template=bug_report.md

 If you try to copy things from the `main` branch while you are using a stable release, it may not work properly.
 This repository has a single-branch development scheme, where all development is done on the `main` branch and